transferwise/pipelinewise-transform-field/README.md

 Put it between a tap and a target with simple unix pipes:

-`some-singer-tap | transform-field --transformations [transformations.json] | some-singer-target`
+`some-singer-tap | transform-field --config [config.json] | some-singer-target`

-It's reading incoming messages from STDIN and using `transformations.json` to transform incoming RECORD messages.
+It's reading incoming messages from STDIN and using `config.json` to transform incoming RECORD messages.

 **Note**: To avoid version conflicts run `tap`, `transform` and `targets` in separate virtual environments.